Botanical Name: Evernia prunastri.

 The essential oil has antiseptic, emollient and expectorant properties.

-There are still some references to its use in aromatherapy to treat headache or sinusitis.
+There is still some references to its use in aromatherapy to treat a headache or sinusitis.

 The fragrant substances of this lichen are widely used in the perfume industry and it is also an excellent fixative (a stabilizing or preservative agent) for other fragrances.